planningcenter/api-docs/source/index.md

 Browsing the API with your web browser is best experienced with an extension like JSONView, which formats JSON output in the browser for easier reading.

+Note: session auth won't work for building an application for users because of the same-origin policy.

 ## Personal Access Token